-This month, July 2018, I’ve decided to embrace my recent non-traditional and alternative thoughts on the personal finance space and talk about a number of things that I’ve been battling with internally about money, the markets and investing.
-This is the first post in this series, and will set the stage for the coming posts this month.
+In this post, I’ve decided to embrace my non-traditional and alternative thoughts on the personal finance space and talk about a number of things that I’ve been battling with internally about money, the markets and investing.
+This is the first post in this series, and will set the stage for several posts to follow.

 One of the principles of living with an abundance mindset is that the world is infinite in possibilities.
-In the 21st century here in the United States, people have never in their history had the freedom to do what we want with our time and money.
+In the 21st century here in the United States, people have never in their history had the freedom that we do now to do what we want with our time and money.

 Why am I bringing this up?

-Unfortunately, this freedom is expensive, from a monetary, environmental and energy perspectives.
+Unfortunately, this freedom is expensive, from monetary, environmental and energy perspectives.

 This series is going to be a challenge to people in the personal finance community, economists (real and armchair), politicians (real and armchair), and anyone interested in investing.
 Thinking critically is so important if you are going to navigate this world successfully.